fanghuixing/apricot/syntax/main.md

 ***

 ## 2. Types, Values, and Variables
-The types of the Apricot  language are divided into three categories: primitive type, mathematic types and reference types.
+The types of the Apricot  language are divided into three categories: primitive types, mathematic types and reference types.

 $$